Loch Achtriochtan, Glencoe on a Scotland Road Trip Itinerary

 F – SHOPPING ON SAUCHIEHALL STREET Another nice street for shopping, it is probably Glasgow’s most famous thoroughfare.
 It runs from Buchanan Street in the east to Kelvingrove Art Gallery and Museum in the west.

-G – KELVINGROVE ART GALLERY AND MUSEUM This is one of Scotland’s most popular free attractions, it features galleries full of art, natural history, arms and armor, science and technology.
+G – KELVINGROVE ART GALLERY AND MUSEUM This is one of Scotland’s most popular free attractions, it features galleries full of art, natural history, arms and armor, science, and technology.
 The building is an attraction in itself with its stunning architecture.
-The museum is free, just check the opening times here.
+The museum is free to visit.

 H – UNIVERSITY OF GLASGOW – Is one of the world’s oldest universities with absolutely beautiful courtyards.
 It’s also assumed by many to be the inspiration for Hogwarts School of Witchcraft and Wizardry in Harry Potter, with its Gothic-revival style.
 However, it has never been officially determined but the inspiration was probably the George Heriot’s School in Edinburgh.